 On average, owners of closely-held companies have up to 80% of their net worth tied up in their businesses.
 Risk tolerance evaluation, long-term plan reassessment, and portfolio re-balancing are viable mitigation strategies for standard clients.
 But a re-balancing of a business owner’s actively managed assets probably won't address their broader concentration risks.

 Here’s where a financial advisor needs to deliver grounded solutions in addition to open, empathetic dialogue.

-Third Party or Private Equity Sale – these are straight-forward liquidity plays, but owners aren’t always willing to part with their businesses, and in many cases, their legacies.
+These are straight-forward liquidity plays, but owners aren’t always willing to part with their businesses, and in many cases, their legacies.

-Dividend Recapitalization – this debt financed transaction can deliver special payments to shareholders without sacrificing equity, but the returns are taxable, and the financing may strain a company’s capital structure.
+This debt financed transaction can deliver special payments to shareholders without sacrificing equity, but the returns are taxable, and the financing may strain a company’s capital structure.

-Employee Stock Ownership Plans (ESOPs) – while not an optimal choice for distressed businesses, a leveraged ESOP can effectively act as an leveraged-buyout of one's own company, with tax advantages, and profound retirement benefits for employees.
-Owners gain liquidity, can continue to hold stock and/or warrants, and continue to play a meaningful role with their companies, while the business entity maintains the freedom to make future transactions.
+While not an optimal choice for distressed businesses, a leveraged ESOP can effectively act as an leveraged-buyout of one's own company, with tax advantages and profound retirement benefits for employees.
+Owners gain liquidity, maintain equity, and can continue to play a meaningful role with their companies.
+Meanwhile the business remains independent and can still take part in future transactions.

 Each of these options represents a complex financial transaction, and timing is crucial both in terms how these solutions are shared with a client and if/when that client decides to execute a liquidity transaction.
 Sometimes, it takes a bump in the financial road to break the ice.
 The sting of a down-market and a depressed business valuation may help both parties think twice about an unattended concentration risk.